 English settlement of "Ye Plantation at Accawmacke" came early.
 The natives on the Eastern Shore were friendly, and access to the area by boat was relatively easy.
 The Chesapeake was a highway, rather than a barrier, in the 1600's.

-In 1634, Accomack was created as one of the first 8 local jurisdictions (initially called shires rather than counties) in the colony of Virginia, decentralizing government services from Jamestown.
-The original Accomack County covered the entire Eastern Shore; today's Accomack County is just half of its original size.
+In 1634, Accomack was created as one of the first 8 local jurisdictions (initially called shires rather than counties) in the colony of Virginia, when the General Assembly began decentralizing government services from Jamestown.
+The original Accomack County covered the entire Eastern Shore.
+Today's Accomack County is just half of its original size.

 By 1663, both Obedience Robins and Cromwell were dead, King Charles II had been restored to the English throne, and the Royalists were back in charge in Jamestown.
 The General Asembly divided the Eastern Shore into two counties, and the northern half of the peninsula next to Maryland was given the original name of Accomack County.